Is your centrifugal pump giving you problems?

 - The clearance between the impeller and casing is excessive – adjust the impeller clearance.

-- The impeller is worn or broken – inspect and replace.
+- If the impeller is worn or broken – inspect and replace.

 The pump starts and then stops pumping